vadim-soude/ToastNotifier/README.md

 ## Using it

-You can send these notifications [using the custom command provided by the plugin](https://github.com/vadim-soude/ToastNotifier?tab=readme-ov-file#The-command-approche) or [using your own plugin with this one as a dependancy](https://github.com/vadim-soude/ToastNotifier?tab=readme-ov-file#The-plugin-approche).
+You can send these notifications [using the custom command provided by the plugin](https://github.com/vadim-soude/ToastNotifier?tab=readme-ov-file#The-command-approche), or [using your own plugin with this one as a dependancy](https://github.com/vadim-soude/ToastNotifier?tab=readme-ov-file#The-plugin-approche).

 The plugin include a queue system for the notifications, allowing you to send notification to the player and being sure that each of the notifications are display as intended and in the order in which you sent them on the player screen !

 This plugin is based around vanilla features, mainly fonts and core shaders, so you will need the resource pack provided with the plugin [See the releases](https://github.com/vadim-soude/ToastNotifier/releases/).

-## The command approche
+## The command approach

-You can send a notification from the built-in command using this simple syntaxe :
+You can send a notification from the built-in command using this simple syntax :
 ```
 /notif <target> <image> {"title":"Your title","first-row":"Your first line","second-row":"Your second line"}
 ```
-The ``<target>`` being the player that will recive the notification and the ``<image>`` being one of the images specified in the config (both of this parameters have auto-complition and suggestion).
+The ``<target>`` being the player that will receive the notification and the ``<image>`` being one of the images specified in the config (both of these parameters have auto-completion and suggestion).

-## The plugin approche
+## The plugin approach
-*This part while be dedicated to gradle only*
+*This part while be dedicated to Gradle only*

-Once your gradle project is setup, you are gonna edit a couple of file :
+Once your Gradle project is set up, you are going to edit a couple of file :

 ### gradle.build